clochix/MdnHub/README.md

 ### Legals

 This application is not in any way affiliated with Mozilla.
 The application is hacked-with-love by [Clochix](http://clochix.net).
 The source code is available under the AGPL License.
-It also uses forked version of the [asyncStorage](https://github.com/mozilla/localforage) library available under an Apache license.
+It uses JSZip ([dual licensed under MIT and GPLv3 licenses](https://raw.github.com/Stuk/jszip/master/LICENSE.markdown)) and a forked version of the [asyncStorage](https://github.com/mozilla/localforage) library available under an Apache license.
 The contents are extracted from MDN and available under the [following licenses](https://developer.mozilla.org/en-US/docs/Project:MDN/About#Copyrights_and_licenses).

 </section>